poiyomi/PoiyomiDocs/docs/shading/ssao.md

 :::

 :::tip Recommended Toggle Setup
 SSAO is a performance heavy effect, so use it mindfully.
-Add a toggle for SSAO and a toggle for DepthGet.
+Add a toggle for [Animatable Toggle](#animatable-toggle) and for toggling the `DepthGet` object.
 Both should be disabled by default and unsaved.
-In some worlds you can get away without activating your depth light!
+In some Worlds, you can get away without activating your depth light!
 :::

 ## Animatable Toggle